instana/openapi/spec/descriptions/info.md

 gofmt -s -w pkg/instana/openapi
 ```

-The generated clients contain comprehensive READMEs.
-To use the client from the example above, you can start right away:
+The generated clients contain comprehensive READMEs, and you can start right away using the client from the example above:

 ```go
 import instana "./pkg/instana/openapi"